 |Normally, you should use Quest to enrol in CS courses.

 You are strongly urged to select CS courses one term in advance during the course selection period.
-If you don't have the prerequisites (for example, you're an Engineering or exchange student), see a CS advisor to fill out a Course Selection Override form.
+If you don't have the prerequisites, contact a CS advisor for an override during the course selection period.

 If you have trouble enrolling in a CS course for the current or upcoming term:

 - See the policies and procedures regarding course selection.

-- If it's an issue with prerequisites, see an advisor during
+- If it's an issue with prerequisites, contact a

 CS advisor.
 Email if you're out of town.

 - If Quest says that you need a permission number or department consent, then it likely means that there is a waitlist for the course.
 You can see review more information about waitlists.

 |13.||Whom should CS majors see to enrol in non-CS courses?|